 Stage One starts tight after a photographer gets their first “good” camera and discovers all of the medium’s potential for fun and creativity.
-During this time, novice shooters enthusiastically explore their world and every memory card they fill is crammed full of files containing images that look so much better than they could have ever imagined.
-Unfortunately, this blissful period doesn’t last long and is quickly replaced by the next and much longer phase.
+During this time, novice shooters enthusiastically explore their world and every memory card is crammed full of files containing images that look so much better than they could have ever imagined.
+Unfortunately, this blissful period doesn’t last long and is quickly replaced by the next and longer phase.

-Stage Two occurs when the photographer’s level of enthusiasm is still high but becomes diminished when reviewing their latest images only to discover these new images are much worse than they expected.
-Instead of the jot of discovery, all they can see is what’s wrong with their photographs.
+Stage Two occurs when the photographer’s level of enthusiasm is still high but becomes diminished when reviewing their latest images only to discover these new images are much worse than expected.
+Instead of the joy of discovery, all they can see is what’s wrong with their photographs.
 Part of surviving this phase has to do with managing expectations.
 Tip: Don’t let any Internet criticism or praise of your work inflate your ego or slow down your journey on the learning curve.
 Unfortunately, phase 2 lasts a long time but as the photographer continues to improve their skills by reading magazines, blogs like this and, most importantly, practicing their art until at last they reach the third and final phase

-Stage Three is the point in which the images the photographer sees in their viewfinder and what they actually capture is exactly what they expected.
+Stage Three is the point in which the images a photographer sees in their viewfinder and what they capture is exactly what they expected.
 There are no surprises.
 Interestingly, because there’s no urgency to click the shutter you will find that under this phase you may shoot fewer but better pictures.
 While this phase can be fulfilling, some of that original magic is understandably lost.
-But until that combination of lighting, subject, and photographer’s mood and inspiration come together to capture a magic moment, you gotta “keep banging those rocks together.”
+But until a combination of lighting, subject, and photographer’s mood and inspiration come together to capture a magic moment, you gotta “keep banging those rocks together.”